na-na-hi/renget/archive/crustcrunchJB.md

 -> ~♡~ <-

 #### %#f590d5%**AO3 Prompts - Anon's Edit:**%%
-An Anon on /aicg/ shared this edit of the AO3 prompt and gave me permission to post it here for others to access.
+A user shared this edit of the AO3 prompt and gave me permission to post it here for others to access.
 Download the .json of the prompt set [here.](https://files.catbox.moe/ti6wt8.json) There are some custom anti-filter system prompts included in there as well.
 Stay updated with this Anon's prompts on their neocities: https://unconvincing.neocities.org/